EZMarvin/Learning-notes/4_Database/SQL Notes.md

     * least one DML
     * change db state
     * use within one db

-    * atomicity 原子 - management
-        - work is atomic (all done or fail)
-    * consistency 一致 -
-        - data is integrity and consist
-        - structure is correct
-    * isolation 隔离 - isolation
-        - isolated
-    * durability 持续 -  loging
-        - change is permanently
 - Why use
+* Provides the control required for managing transaction (提供控制)
+* Enables the grouping of SQL commands in a transaction that meet business requirements(符合业务)
+* Enables a programmer to influence SQL Server's locking strategy(操作lock)
+* Creates predictable effects when committing or rolling back transactions(可预见结果)
+* Begin transaction and Commit or Rollback transaction mark the beginning and end of a transaction

 - Why not use

 ### **Concurrency**
-    pessimistic control when lock cost less
+    pessimistic control - use locks prevent users from modifying data in a way that affects other user - when lock cost less, have high contention for data

-    optimistic control when roll back cost less
+    optimistic control - do not lock when user read it, when other user update it, will have error and rollback - when roll back cost less, low contention for data

+### Problem
+    * dirty read - if tran 1 allows tran 2 read uncommitted data the dirty read will happen if tran 1 rollback
+    * lost update  - if tran 1 and tran 2 update table at same time then lost update may occure
+    * non-repeatable read - if tran 1 read the same data twice but in between tran 2 update the data, the tran 1 will get two different result
+    * phantom read - tran 1 read same data twice and in between tran 2 insert new data, then the tran 1 will get new result

 ### **Isolation level**
-    * read uncommited - can read while modify (dirty read)
+    * read uncommited - can read while modify (dirty read, lost update)
-    * read commited - can't read while modify but can change by others (nonrepeatable read)
+    * read commited - (default) can't read while modify but can change by others (nonrepeatable read, lost update)
-    * repeatable read - can't read update, but can insert (phantom data)
+    * repeatable read - can't read update, but can insert (phantom read)
     * serializable
-    * snapshot
+    * snapshot doesn't acquire locks, it maintains versioning in Tempdb.
+Since, snapshot isolation does not lock resources, it can significantly increase the number of concurrent transactions while providing the same level of data consistency as serializable isolation does.
+        - read while other tran is using will read the data before
+        - update while other tran is using will raise error
+        - enhanced concurrency
-        - maintained in tempdb
+        - updated row version for each tran maintained in tempdb
         - optimistic

+    * higher isolation level, the higher the consistency. lower the concurrency

 ### **Deadlock**
-    multiple process simultaneously require locks held by other
+    multiple process simultaneously require locks held by other process

-    fix : examine deak lock trans and kill the simple one with an error to break dead lock
+    fix : examine deak lock trans and kill the simple(easy to rollback/ deadlock portity) one with an error to break dead lock (deadlock victim)

 ### **Reduce deadlock**